-Project Initiation Document: The Basics
+Project Initiation Example

 When you think of a project initiation document or PID, think about how something is manufactured or produced.
 Before that vehicle goes into production, all the elements of how it will be made, who it will be sold to, and how profits will be distributed are outlined ahead of time.
 While there are change control issues with any product, essentially, a PID can help you determine everything about the project before it begins.
 It helps you define things like goals, the project scope, risks, controls and budgets.
 This article will give you access to a project initiation document template and give you a project initiation example. [caption id="attachment_133111” align="aligncenter” width="640”] Proper planning will increase likelihood of a positive project outcome[/caption] Trying to take on large projects without a PID can lead your project down a risky path of undeliverables, mistakes, and failure.
 Actually, knowing upfront how a project will flow with a document that provides all the key elements will make your projects more successful.

 Elements of a Project Initiation Document